MAST: An Introduction, 2017

 Wycliffe Associates developed the MAST program in 2014, in response to a request from one of its international partners.
 The initial request was based on the highly successful English language learner’s program that had been launched just three years earlier.
 This program relied heavily on networking with local partners as well as accelerated expectations based on solid brain theory.
 The question was, could these same foundational principals be applied to translation projects with equally accelerated results.

-A team of Wycliffe Associates staff along with Bible scholars, pastors, teachers and missionaries put their heads together to develop the MAST methodology.
-In June 2014, it was tested in Nepal with four language groups who had already been working on translation for several years, and one language who had no Scripture as of yet.
+A team of Wycliffe Associates' staff along with Bible scholars, pastors, teachers, and missionaries put their heads together to develop the MAST methodology.
+In June 2014, it was tested in Nepal with four language groups who had already been working on a translation for several years and one language who had no Scripture as of yet.

 The results were phenomenal.
 In two weeks the veteran translators had followed the methodology and completed the translation and checking of 1 and 2 Thessalonians.
 The translators from these teams had been initially skeptical, hesitant to try the new methodology and doubtful that it could produce a quality translation.
 But at the end of the workshop even the most skeptical translator was readily admitting, “This is better than what I previously translated.”